OhMyGuus/BetterCrewLink/README.md

 This project implements proximity voice chat in Among Us.
 Everyone in an Among Us lobby with this program running will be able to communicate over voice in-game, with no third-party programs required.
 Spatial audio ensures that you can only hear people close to you.

 <!-- EXTRA FEATURES-->
-## Extra features/fixes in this fork
+## Extra features/bug fixes in this fork
 ```
 - OBS Browsersource Overlay.
 - Hear People in Vision Only.